recalibrate {recalibratiNN}R Documentation

 Details

-The method implemented here is designed to generate recalibrated samples from regression models that have been fitted using the least-squares method.
-It's important to note that the least-squared method will only render a probabilistic interpretation if the output to be modeled follows a normal distribution, and that assumption was used to implement this method.
+It's important to note that the least squares method will only yield a probabilistic interpretation if the output to be modeled follows a normal distribution, and this assumption was used to implement this function.

 Value

-A list containing the calibrated predicted mean/variance along with samples from the recalibrated predictive distribution with its respective weights.
-Weights are calculated with an Epanechnikov kernel. over the distances obtained from KNN.
+A list containing the calibrated predicted mean and variance, along with samples from the recalibrated predictive distribution and their respective weights calculated using an Epanechnikov kernel over the distances obtained from KNN.

 References